nayash/aidl-sensor-demo/README.md

 # aidl-sensor-demo
 This is an Android application to demonstrate how to use AIDL for inter-process communication (IPC).

-This project includes an Android library with a Service ("SensorService") which is declared in the Manifest file to run in a separate process.
+This project includes an Android library (AidlServerSDK) with a Service ("SensorService") which is declared in the Manifest file to run in a separate process.
 This services does a simple task of registering a sensor value change listener and notifying the client (in this case an Activity belonging to the parent application) which runs in a separate process.